 Family dispute leads to shooting in Madison

-MADISON, Ala.
-(WAFF) - On Friday afternoon, a family dispute on 340 Gillespie Road at Madison Pines Apartments led to someone being shot and injured.
+HUNTSVILLE, Ala.
+(WAFF) - On July 29, a family dispute on 340 Gillespie Road at Madison Pines Apartments led to someone being shot and injured.

 Upon a Madison police officer’s arrival, they found two siblings arguing, a shot was fired and one sustained a life-threatening injury.